Tshegofatso85/git-basic-exercises/README.md

 This is a readme file.
-I am making changes to the second commited file.
+I have decide to make ramdom changes.